dennisngugiwambui/Chatbot-using-Ai-in-Any-language/README.md

 For Google Bard, you'll need to sign up for the Google Cloud Platform and enable the Bard API.
 You can find instructions on how to do this here.
 For OpenAI, you'll need to sign up for an API key on the OpenAI website.
 Install the necessary PHP client library
 For Google Bard, you can use the official Google Cloud Client Library for PHP.
-Install it via Composer:
+Install it via Composer

 ```composer require google/cloud-bard```